DirkTorre/DirkTorre/README.md

   </tr>
   <tr>
     <td>2019 feb - 2020 feb</td>
-    <td>**Immunetune**</td>
+    <td>Immunetune</td>
     <td>Intern Bioinformatics</td>
   </tr>
   <tr>
     <td colspan="3">Graduation.
 Demonstrated that DNA vaccines can be designed without DNA spacers between antigens, preventing the occurrence of junction epitopes.
 By optimizing the order of chained antigens using a pathfinding algorithm, we can create more effective DNA vaccines to combat skin cancer recurrence.
-After my 2020 graduation, I collaborated with Immunetune to enhance an experimental corona vaccine targeting SARS-CoV-2, the virus responsible for the COVID-19 pandemic.
+After graduation, I developed the program a bit more to allow Immunetune to use it to enhance an experimental corona vaccine targeting SARS-CoV-2.
 Studied on the job: Algorithms; Vaccin Development; Cancer Biology and Web Development with Django.
 Extended my experience with Python, Pandas and Linux.</td>
   </tr>
   <tr>
     <td>2016 sep - 2017 jan</td>
-    <td>**Naturalis Biodiversity Center**</td>
+    <td>Naturalis Biodiversity Center</td>
     <td>Intern Bioinformatics</td>
   </tr>
   <tr>
-    <td colspan="3">Intern Bioinformatics | Made pollen detector recognize more allergens by extending an existing sequencing pipeline.
+    <td colspan="3">Group project.
+Made pollen detector recognize more allergens by extending an existing sequencing pipeline.
 The detection of allergens such as animal hairs is now possible.
 Studied on the job: Galaxy.
 I extended my experience with Python and Linux scripting.</td>
   </tr>
 </tbody>
 </table>